-All transactions are cleared through Pershing, which acts as either agent or principal, or in some instances as both agent and principal.
-Your trade confirmation tells you in what capacity Pershing acted:
+All transactions are cleared through either Pershing or NFS, which act as either agent or principal, or in some instances as both agent and principal.
+Your trade confirmation tells you in what capacity Pershing and NFS acted:

-- As an agent, Pershing works to find you the best execution for your order.
-If you elect to have an investment advisory account, usually all trades are executed as agent. - As a principal, Pershing buys securities from you and sells securities to you.
-In such cases, Pershing sells the securities from its own inventory or buys securities based on the current market price.
+- As an agent, Pershing and NFS work to find you the best execution for your order.
+If you elect to have an investment advisory account, usually all trades are executed as agent. - As a principal, Pershing or NFS buys securities from you and sells securities to you.
+In such cases, Pershing or NFS sells the securities from its own inventory or buys securities based on the current market price.